dbactual/thomaspaine-www/content/works/an-essay-on-dream.md

    state of absence.
 The master of the school is gone out and the boys are in an uproar.

-   If the memory sleeps, we shall have no other knowledge of the dream than that we have dreamt, without knowing what it was about.
+   If the memory sleeps we shall have no other knowledge of the dream than that we have dreamt, without knowing what it was about.
 In this case it is sensation rather than recollection that acts.
-The dream has given us some sense of pain or trouble, and we feel it as a hurt, rather than remember it as vision.
+The dream has given us some sense of pain or trouble, and we feel it as a hurt, rather than remember it as a vision.

-   If the memory slumbers we shall have a faint remembrance of the dream, and after a few minutes it will sometimes happen that the principal passages of the dream will occur to us more fully.
-The cause of this is that the memory will sometimes continue slumbering or sleeping after we are awake ourselves, and so fully that it may and sometimes does happen that we do not immediately recollect where we are, nor what we have been about, or have to do.
-But when the memory starts into wakefulness it brings the knowledge of these things back upon us like a flood of light, and sometimes the dream with it.
+   If memory only slumbers we shall have a faint remembrance of the dream, and after a few minutes it will sometimes happen that the principal passages of the dream will occur to us more fully.
+The cause of this is that the memory will sometimes continue slumbering or sleeping after we are awake ourselves, and that so fully, that it may, and sometimes do, happen, that we do not immediately recollect where we are, nor what we have been about, or have to do.
+But when the memory starts into wakefulness it brings the knowledge of these things back upon us, like a flood of light, and sometimes the dream with it.

    But the most curious circumstance of the mind in a state of dream is the